UncleTom29/circuits-protocol-docs/features/launchpad/creating-a-launch.md

    * **Image/Logo:** A visual representation for the token.

 2. **Graduation Threshold:**
-   * Determine the total USDC volume required in the bonding curve to trigger [graduation to the Xero DEX](graduation.md).
+   * Determine the total USDC volume required in the bonding curve to trigger [graduation to Uniswap](graduation.md).

 3. **Schedule (Optional):**
    * **Immediate:** Launch the token as soon as the transaction is confirmed.